 I don’t exfoliate my skin enough.
 Lately, I’ve added exfoliation into my evening routine about once a week or so and it’s so nice.
 My lips get really chapped so I mainly focus on exfoliating my lips.
 After exfoliation, I wipe my face with Desert Essence Tea Tree Oil wipes and moisturize with Jojoba Oil (4-5 drops) and Lavender Essential Oil (2-3 drops).
 Sometimes I also add Bergamot!
 Erin from The Tannehill Homestead mentioned she likes to use lavender on her face because floral oils have an anti-aging benefit.
 I took her advice and LOVE LOVE LOVE it.
 The lavender oil also helps me sleep at night due to its relaxing property.
 Long story short, my nights are wonderful due to luffa sponges and Simply Earth Essential Oils.

 Your first thought after seeing my feet would be “that lady really needs a pedicure”.
-If you want to Paypal me the funds, you can send them to firstname.lastname@example.org!
+If you want to Paypal me the funds, you can send them to email@example.com!
 I’m kidding!
 I’ve been exfoliating my feet with a luffa sponge and it really does the trick!
 My calluses are like WOAH.
-I should start offering exfoliating
+I should start offering exfoliating pedis as a #sidehustle.

 I DO know people who never ever wipe anything out of their cast irons.
 EVER.
-I don’t clean my cast iron after very use, because yesterdays bacon grease is fine with me!
+I don’t clean my cast iron after every use, because yesterdays bacon grease is fine with me!
 My cast irons are cleaned every week or two and I’ve had the same ones for years.
 There’s a taboo that you can’t clean a cast iron because it’ll rust immediately or ruin it.
 That’s not true.
 Anyway, my luffa sponge works wonders on my cast iron!
 I’ve stopped using my little bristle sponge and started strictly using my luffa for my cast irons.